ZJU-Robotics-Lab/GEM/README.md

 ## Basic Usage

-In order to get the GEM to run with your robot, you will need to adapt a few parameters.
+In order to get the GEM to run with your robot, you will need to adapt some parameters.
 It is the easiest if duplicate and adapt all the parameter files that you need to change from the `elevation_mapping_demos` package (e.g. the `simple_demo` example).
 These are specifically the parameter files in `config` and the launch file from the `launch` folder.

     roslaunch elevation_mapping_demos simple_demo.launch